At the Front Line

 In the middle, a hanging light installation by Yuichi Higashionna.

 At the Snow Contemporary gallery booth, sculptures by Hideki Iinuma were from his 'Sniper Girls Collection' series.
-The artist, long based in Europe and showing in Japan for the first time, based the 3D works on photos he took of shoppers on the street.
+The artist, long resident in Europe and showing in Japan for the first time, based the 3D works on photos he took of shoppers on the street.

 At Korea's Gallery Jinsun booth, Kim Byung-Jin's 'Apple-love' was one of several fruit objects formed out of brand motifs.